Cart 0

 Our Board

-Tim Marney, Chair
+Tim Marney, BOARD Chair

 Tim has over 30 years’ experience in economics, finance, public policy and administration, health and human services.
 He served as the Western Australian Under Treasurer for almost a decade, followed by over five years in the role of Mental Health Commissioner of WA.